Drum rudiment: French

 French rudiments were influenced by the Swiss and then later contributed back to the specific Basel culture in a two-way exchange.
 Thoinot Arbeau's Orchesographie of 1588 is commonly cited as one of the first "rudimental" texts, though its actual use of notation is limited.
 French professional drummers became part of the king's honor guard in the 17th and 18th centuries.
 In 1754 Joseph-Henri de Bombelles published Instruction pour les Tambours, which was one of the earliest military drum manuals to codify a specific national duty in legible drum notation.
 The craft was improved during the reign of Napoleon I. The French dance known as Le Rigodon is one of the cornerstones of modern rudimental drumming.
 Kastner's Manuel Général de Musique Militaire a L’Usage des Armées Françaises from 1848 details the rudimental signals starting as far back as the 17th century and works up through the variations to his contemporary mid-19th century usage, showing that the complexity of French drumming increased significantly over time.

 At least 5 French military manuals appeared between 1870 and 1900, beginning with Félix Carnaud's École du Tambour from 1870 and N. Pita's Methode de Tambour from 1885, followed closely and expanded upon by H. Broutin (1889), Théophile Dureau (1895), and E. Reveillé (1897).

 In the 20th century, Henri Kling published his Méthode de Tambour in 1901.
-Robert Tourte's Méthode de Tambour et Caisse Claire d'Orchestre was published in 1946 and combined a selection of 34 rudiments and the classic French military calls with studies of common orchestral excerpts such as Nikolai Rimsky-Korsakov's Scheherezade and Maurice Ravel's Bolero.
+Robert Tourte's Méthode de Tambour et Caisse Claire d'Orchestre was published in 1946 and combined a selection of 34 rudiments and the classic French military calls with studies of common orchestral excerpts such as Nikolai Rimsky-Korsakov's Scheherazade and Maurice Ravel's Bolero.
 The French system is complex and expansive, rivaled in scope only by the Swiss, American, and Scottish systems.
 Between 30 and 34 rudiments have normally been taught from the mid-20th century onward, from a historical catalog of over 70 rudiment variations.